foundersandcoders/coursebook/src/course/syllabus/tfb/week 3/content.md

 1. **INSPIRATIONS** - Draw from other sources (websites, mobile phone apps etc) to get an idea of what we might include in the app.
 2. **LIGHTNING TALKS** - Discuss, with your team, your rationale for the screens you have chosen from the previous step.
 3. **CRAZY EIGHTS** - Draw 8 lightning sketches in 8 minutes, 1 minute for each drawing.
+4. **THE BIG IDEA** - Take _one_ design from your Crazy 8's and create a ore detailed sketch of it.
-4. **UPLOAD** - Take some time to upload your designs onto your miro board.
+5. **UPLOAD** - Take some time to upload your designs onto your miro board.
+6. **DISCUSS** - Come together to discuss your sketches and think about elements you want to take into the next step.
-5. **LOW FIDELITY WIREFRAMES** - Take a few of the screens from the _Crazy Eights_ step and recreate them as screens on Miro.
+7. **LOW FIDELITY WIREFRAMES** - Take a few of the screens from the _Crazy Eights_ step and recreate them as screens on Miro.
-6. **DOT VOTE** - Mark what draws your attention or interest on Miro.
+8. **DOT VOTE** - Mark what draws your attention or interest on Miro.
-7. **DISCUSS** - Come together to discuss what you’ve created and what to move forward with.
+9. **DISCUSS** - Come together to discuss what you’ve created and what to move forward with.

 ## Session summary